Archive-name: RGP_FAQ.RTF

 http://www.SilverBallAmusement.com

-Two Bit Score Amusements, like, Bob Sokol [Austin, like, Texas]
+Two Bit Score Amusements, like, Bob Sokol [Austin, mostly, Texas]

 - A pinball repair shop.
-Accepts Bally, fer shure, Stern, like, Williams and
+Accepts Bally, like, Stern, like, wow, Williams and

 Data East circuit boards.
 Sells brand new Bally 2518-35 MPU